 Canadian Companies with Virginia Locations

 In the last 10 years, more than $500 million in capital investment has been announced by Canadian companies in Virginia.
-According to the Canadian Embassy in Washington, D.C., over 210 Canadian-owned companies are operating in Virginia and employing nearly 13,000 people, including:
+According to the Bureau of Economic Analysis nearly 70 Canadian companies are operating in Virginia and employing nearly 14,000 people, including: